113ll3/Ibmclouddocscli/start_coding.md

 # Start coding
 {: #start_coding}

-In {{site.data.keyword.Bluemix_notm}} you can quickly start coding by following the steps provided after creating an app.
+In {{site.data.keyword.Bluemix_notm}} you can quickly start coding by following the steps that are provided after you create an app.
 {:shortdesc}